-Founder and chairman of BNI
+Founder and Chief Visionary Officer of BNI

 Your distractions are keeping you from being alert, attentive and focused and can hamper your post-event follow up not to mention your day to day activities.